openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 This approach is similar to TLS 1.3, and, consequently, has similar privacy issues.
 For example:

 - **Identity Leakage**: neither the identity of the Initiator nor the Responder are protected against active or passive attackers.
 By sending the ID_CRED_PSK in the clear, the initiator reveals its identity to any eavesdropper on the network.
 This allows passive observers to learn which client is attempting to connect to the server.
 - **Tracking and correlation**: An attacker can use the plaintext ID_CRED_PSK to track the client across multiple connections, even if those connections are made from different networks or at different times.
 This enables long-term tracking of clients.
-- **Information leakage about relationships**: The ID_CRED_PSK also reveals information about the relationship between the client and the server.
+- **Information leakage about relationships**: ID_CRED_PSK also reveals information about the relationship between the client and the server.
 An observer can infer that the two parties have a pre-existing relationship and have previously agreed on a shared secret.
 - **Replay and preplay attacks**: ID_CRED_PSK can facilitate replay attacks.
 An attacker might use the observed ID_CRED_PSK to initiate their own connection attempts, potentially leading to denial-of-service or other attacks.
 - **Downgrade attacks**: If multiple PSKs are available (e.g., of varying strengths or for different purposes), an attacker might attempt to force the use of a weaker or less privacy-preserving PSK by manipulating the ID_CRED_PSK field.

 This variant incurs minimal modifications with respect to the current methods described in {{RFC9528}} and the fourth message remains optional.
-MAC_3 is not needed, since encryption is done using AEAD.
+MAC_3 is removed in message_3 and replaced by AEAD.

 ## Variant 2